FYS4715 – Biological Physics

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Recommended previous knowledge

-- FYS3700 – Biological and medical physics (Can be taken during the same semester.)
+- FYS3700 – Biophysics and Medical Physics (Can be taken during the same semester.)

-- FYS4700 – Biological and medical physics (Can be taken during the same semester.)
+- FYS4700 – Biophysics and Medical Physics (Can be taken during the same semester.)

 4 hours of organized teaching per week through the semester.